 This is all about what your customers will respond to, and not about what you like.
 Does this mean that sometimes you may pay for something that isn’t your favorite?
 Perhaps, but with clear and objective communication and a skilled designer, you will understand why it is what it is.
 You will be confident that it is the best solution for your audience and that it will work hard on your behalf.
 It should be easy to like that.

 It takes two

-This line of communication is the responsibility of both you and your designer.
+This line of communication is the responsibility of both you and your designer when it comes to creating new branding, web design, and illustration.
 Your designer needs to ask the right questions at the start of the project, and you need to provide complete and well-informed information in return (if you change your mind on who your customers are later, expect some pushback and some additional costs).
 And both parties must remember to evaluate each stage of the project through the customer lens.

 Share this Post